o2r-project/erc-spec/docs/spec/index.md

 ## Purpose

 This specification defines a structure to carry and execute a computational scientific analyses (cf. [computational science](https://en.wikipedia.org/wiki/Computational_science)).
+It carries technical and conceptual details on how to implement the reproducibility specifications and is as such most suitables for developers.
+Authors may feel more comfortable with the reference implementation of the ERC and the manual provided in the user guide.

 These analyses typically comprise a workspace on a researcher's computer, which comprises _data_, _code_, third party software or libraries, and outputs such as plots.
 Code and libraries are required in executable form to re-do an analysis.